Badiya

 Badiya (بادية) is an upcoming open world survival video game title developed by Saudi Arabian developer Semaphore.
 The title refers to two different games with the same settings and content.

 The first game, entitled Badiya: Desert Survival, is a single-player sandbox survival role-playing video game planned to be released for PlayStation 4, Xbox One, and Microsoft Windows.
 An Early Access beta was launched via Steam on 11 November 2016.

-The second game, entitled Badiya: Battle Royale, is a multiplayer free-to-play battle royale online game that has launched for iOS and Android devices in May 2020.
+The second game, entitled Badiya: Battle Royale, is a multiplayer free-to-play battle royale online game that launched for iOS and Android devices in May 2020.

 Summary

 The events of the game lie in the Arabian Desert in the 1920s, where the life is harsh, and players must explore and find the necessary supplies for survival.
 Although the desert is very vast, the players have the opportunity to discover the sites, villages, camps, ancient ruins, and are forced to deal with wildlife and residents of the area.